Brown-University-Library/OLD-ARCHIVED_easyaccess_project/README.md

 It contains code for the landing pages users see when they click links for books or articles.

-It contains code for the handling of article-delivery (easyArticle); for books it hands off to an easyBorrow project.
+It also contains code for the handling of article-delivery (easyArticle); for books it hands off to an easyBorrow project.

 ##### Notes